thedatahub/Datahub-Dashboard/README.md

 ```

 Use a browser and Navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000).
-You should now see the welcome screen.
+You should now see the dashboard homepage.

 Refer to the [Symfony setup documentation](https://symfony.com/doc/current/setup/web_server_configuration.html)
 to complete your installation using a fully featured web server to make your